Coarse Yellow Cornmeal

 How should I store yellow cornmeal?

-Can I substitute yellow cornmeal for regular flour?
+Can I substitute yellow cornmeal for flour?

-How do I cook polenta with yellow cornmeal?
+How do I cook with yellow cornmeal?